spring1843/go-dsa/graph/README.md

     (A)	       (B)	 (C)  	      (D)
 ```

-Mathematicians have dedicated branch of mathematics named graph theory to the study of graphs.
+Graph theory a branch of mathematics is dedicated to study of graphs.
 Here are some essential graph concepts to remember:

 * **Directed Acyclic Graph - DAG**: A directed graph with no cycles
 * **Connected Graph**: There is a path between any two vertices
 * **Minimum Spanning Tree**: Subset of edges in an undirected, edge-weighted, and connected graph that connects all the vertices at the lowest cost